Work is love brought to light! Kahlil Gibran

 But what does it mean to work with love?

-And know that all the happy dead are around you, watching over you.
+soul into all the things you do, and to know that all the happy dead are around you, watching over you.

 Rather, I speak to you, not in sleep, but awake, in broad daylight, that the wind speaks no more melodiously to the old oak than to the most unseen blade of grass.